renantb/simple-form/README.md

 # simple-form
-This is a simple form for study DOM in javascript an also study HTML and CSS
+This is a simple form for my studies at DOM in javascript an also study HTML and CSS

 You can add user name's and their email.
 I added the button and functionality to clear the form fields if you type wrong. 😁